 Split face tiles are not fully waterproof.
-They are usually made from natural stone such as quartzite or slate, and natural stone can resist water in normal conditions, but it is not the same as a waterproof membrane.
-The real waterproofing in a wall comes from the construction behind the tile, the substrate, adhesive, sealing where appropriate and the way water is directed away from the surface.
+They are usually made from natural stone such as quartzite or slate, and natural stone can resist moisture in normal wall cladding situations.
+However, this is not the same as being a waterproof membrane.
+The real waterproofing comes from the wall construction behind the tile, including the substrate, adhesive, tanking where needed, sealing where appropriate and the way water is directed away from the surface.

 This distinction matters.
-A split face wall in a hallway, living room or sheltered garden area is very different from a shower enclosure, retaining wall or permanently wet background.
+A split face wall in a hallway, living room or sheltered garden area is very different from a shower enclosure, retaining wall, raised planter or permanently wet background.
 At Paving Slabs UK, we prefer to give practical advice rather than overclaim.
-Split face tiles can handle moisture when used correctly, but they should not be expected to solve a damp or leaking wall.
+Split face tiles can handle moisture when used correctly, but they should not be expected to solve a damp, leaking or poorly prepared wall.

 Water-Resistant Is Not Waterproof